 Important!
 The weight of the uterus of arthropods differs significantly from other representatives of the hive.

-At first glance, you can see a more oblong and elongated version of the body.
-There is a term "wasp waist" which is expressed by an extremely small girth.
+At first glance, you can notice a more elongated and elongated version of the body.
+There is a term “wasp waist” which is expressed by an extremely small girth.

-The whole body has a bright color, in some species there are small areas with hairs.
-The wasp's jaws are much larger than those of bees.
-The coloring is very bright and well visible.
+The whole body is brightly colored; some species have small areas with hairs.
+The jaws of a wasp are much larger than those of a bee.
+The color is very bright and clearly visible.

-Bees have more pronounced paws.
-The coloration is more blurred, shaded.
-The connection between the abdomen and breast is not so sharp.
-The chest area has a copious amount of hairs.
-The back of the bee has a gray-black color.
+Bees have more pronounced legs.
+The color is more blurred, shaded.
+The connection between the abdomen and chest is not so sharp.
+The breast area has an abundant amount of hairs.
+The bee's back is gray-black.

-As for the bumblebee, the individual is extremely large in comparison with relatives.
-He has a similar color, but a denser cover of hairs.
+As for the bumblebee, the individual is extremely large in size compared to its relatives.
+It has a similar color, but a thicker cover of hairs.
 The bumblebee is much fluffier and wider than bees.
-The paws of the species are also much wider.
+The tarsus of the species are also much wider.
 Yellow, reddish and red stripes may appear on the body.
 Some varieties may be completely black in color.

 How to distinguish insects in flight?
-When flying, the wasp makes jerky movements at intervals, freezing in place.
+When flying, the wasp makes jerky movements with intervals freezing in place.
 Characterized by high speed and sharpness.
 In some cases, individuals are large in size, which makes them clumsy.

 The bee moves more smoothly with more rounded flight paths.
-It is impossible to call her a loafer in view of her special status as a honey producer.
-This worker is the only supplier of honey to our tables.
+It is impossible to call her a slacker in view of her special status as a honey miner.
+This hard worker is the only supplier of honey on our tables.

-The bumblebee is a real heavyweight, as a result of which it flies the distance slowly and heavily.
+The bumblebee is a real heavyweight, as a result of which the distance flies slowly and heavily.

 In addition, the difference between bees and wasps and bumblebees is expressed in nutrition.